Previous Post: Days 8 & 9 – Across The French River Delta From East To West

 The weather would help us decide!
 The morning would prove to be wet with intermittent drizzle and coolish temperatures.
 The weather forecast I accessed on my Garmin inReach called for more rain overnight.
 Spending it in our tent on the scenic but exposed campsite on Pickerel Bay did not make much sense.

-It turned out to a beautiful way to end a French river/Georgian Bay canoe trip.
-For the next eight kilometers we had the feeling we were paddling in a deciduous southern Ontario forest and not past the rock formations of the previous few days.
+It turned out to be a beautiful way to end a French river/Georgian Bay canoe trip.
+For the next eight kilometers, we had the feeling we were paddling in a deciduous southern Ontario forest and not past the rock formations of the previous few days.
 As a bonus – still no rain!

 Along the way, we passed a couple of canoe parties, the second in two days but other than that the only ones we had seen since Lake Nipissing some eleven days before.
 The almost-emptiness of French River Provincial Park before Canada Day and after Labour Day is one reason we keep coming back in mid-June or mid-September!

 And then it was the home stretch, the 4.5 kilometers from Kentucky Club Island to Hartley Bay Marina.
 Somehow we had knocked off 19 kilometers in a morning.
 We had left Campsite 690 at 8:30; it was now 12:30 and we were cruising towards the marina dock.

 Over the 45 minutes or so we got the following things done:

 - One of the Marina staffers drove our vehicle to the loading area from the parking lot at the marina where it had been sitting for the past 11 days.
 Valet parking – priceless!

 - We hauled all the gear and the canoe up from the dock to our vehicle and loaded everything in or on the car.